IKAMTeam/depl-scripts/setup/initial/README.md

 Check [aws-setup.conf.template](aws-setup.conf.template) for get more info about configuration.

-**Note**: You can run this snippet multiple times for install multiple websites or services on single server
+**Note**: You can run this snippet multiple times to install multiple websites or services on single server

 **Note**: To setup Route53 record you need to specify IAM Role for EC2 Instance